bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^28^ Thomas answered him, “My Lord and my God!”

-^29^ Jesus said to him, “Because you have seen me,^*^ you have believed.
+^29^ Jesus said to him, “Because you have seen me,^^ you have believed.
 Blessed are those who have not seen and have believed.”
 ^[20:29 TR adds “Thomas,”]

 ^30^ Therefore Jesus did many other signs in the presence of his disciples, which are not written in this book; ^31^ but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in his name.

 # 21
 ^1^ After these things, Jesus revealed himself again to the disciples at the sea of Tiberias.
-He revealed himself this way. ^2^ Simon Peter, Thomas called Didymus,^*^ Nathanael of Cana in Galilee, and the sons of Zebedee, and two others of his disciples were together. ^3^ Simon Peter said to them, “I’m going fishing.”
+He revealed himself this way. ^2^ Simon Peter, Thomas called Didymus,^^ Nathanael of Cana in Galilee, and the sons of Zebedee, and two others of his disciples were together. ^3^ Simon Peter said to them, “I’m going fishing.”
 ^[21:2 or, Twin]

 They told him, “We are also coming with you.”
 They immediately went out and entered into the boat.
 That night, they caught nothing. ^4^ But when day had already come, Jesus stood on the beach; yet the disciples didn’t know that it was Jesus. ^5^ Jesus therefore said to them, “Children, have you anything to eat?”